erincatto/box2c/docs/simulation.md

 b2World_OverlapCircle(myWorldId, &circle, b2Transform_identity, grenadeFilter, MyOverlapCallback, &myGame);
 ```

-### Ray Casts
+### Ray-casts
-You can use ray casts to do line-of-sight checks, fire guns, etc. You
+You can use ray-casts to do line-of-sight checks, fire guns, etc. You
-perform a ray cast by implementing the `b2CastResultFcn()` callback
+perform a ray-cast by implementing the `b2CastResultFcn()` callback
 function and providing the
-start point and translation.
+origin point and translation.
 The world calls your function with each shape
 hit by the ray.
 Your callback is provided with the shape, the point of
 intersection, the unit normal vector, and the fractional distance along
 the ray.
-You cannot make any assumptions about the order of the
+You cannot make any assumptions about the order of the points
-callbacks.
+sent to the callback.
+The callback may receive points that are further away
+before receiving points that are closer.

-You control the continuation of the ray cast by returning a fraction.
+You control the continuation of the ray-cast by returning a fraction.
-Returning a fraction of zero indicates the ray cast should be
+Returning a fraction of zero indicates the ray-cast should be
 terminated.
-A fraction of one indicates the ray cast should continue as
+A fraction of one indicates the ray-cast should continue as
 if no hit occurred.
 If you return the fraction from the argument list,
 the ray will be clipped to the current intersection point.
 So you can
-ray cast any shape, ray cast all shapes, or ray cast the closest shape
+ray-cast any shape, ray-cast all shapes, or ray-cast the closest shape
 by returning the appropriate fraction.

 You may also return of fraction of -1 to filter the shape.
 Then the
-ray cast will proceed as if the shape does not exist.
+ray-cast will proceed as if the shape does not exist.

 Here is an example: